 Here is the same arrangement, using lettered keyboard music notes:

-This song will make a beautiful piano duet, if you follow the chord symbols above the lines of music.
+This song will make a beautiful piano duet, if the secondo players follows the chord symbols above the lines of music, and knows how to use chords..

 Now the lead sheets: